Evidence of isospin-symmetry violation in high-energy collisions of atomic nuclei: Theoretical and Phenomenological considerations: Closing remarks

-\bmhead{Acknowledgments}
+One may also consider models that parametrise isospin-breaking processes and fit their parameters to the data.
+Along this line, the UrQMD approach has been modified by including violation of isospin-symmetry~\cite{Reichert:2025znn}: the string breaking is parametrized as three times more probable to produce $\bar{u}u$ pair than a $\bar{d}d$ one; in this way, the ratio $R_K$ as well as BESIII data on kaon productions in $\e^+ e^-$ scattering can be correctly described.
+Similarly, the quark coalescence model of Ref.~\cite{Giacosa:2025ynn} has been used to fit to $R_K$ data, implying an excess of $u/d$ quarks, and to make predictions such as the $p/n \simeq 1.2$ and $\Sigma^+/ \Sigma^- \simeq 1.4$ ratios.

+It is expected that, in the near future, both experimental and theoretical advances will help clarify the origin of the isospin kaon anomaly.

+\textbf{Acknowledgments}

-The authors thank Wojciech Broniowski, Katarzyna Grebieszkow, Stanislaw Mrowczynski, Owe Philippsen, Rob Pisarski, Krishna Rajagopal, Jan Steinheimer, Leonardo Tinti, Ludwik Turko and Volodymyr Vovchenko for fruitful discussions and comments.
-This work is partially supported by the Polish National Science Centre (NCN) grants 2018/30/A/ST2/00226 and 2019/33/B/ST2/00613, the German Research Foundation grants GA1480/8-1 and the Alexander von Humboldt Foundation.
+The authors thank Wojciech Broniowski, Katarzyna Grebieszkow, Stanislaw Mrowczynski, Owe Philippsen, Adam Para, Rob Pisarski, Krishna Rajagopal, Jan Steinheimer, Leonardo Tinti, Ludwik Turko, and Volodymyr Vovchenko for fruitful discussions and comments.
+A special thank you goes to Herbert Stroebele for suggestions, corrections, and remarks.
+This work is partially supported by the Polish National Science Centre (NCN) grants 2018/30/A/ST2/00226 and 2019/33/B/ST2/00613 and the Alexander von Humboldt Foundation.